Skip to content

 autowt config

-(Aliases: configure, settings)
+(Aliases: configure, settings, cfg, conf)

 Opens an interactive TUI to configure global autowt settings, such as the default terminal mode.
 Learn more in the Configuration guide.